pandichef/indjections/README.md

 You have two options:
 1. If you change `### block: django-hijack ####` to `### block: django-hijack/lock ####`,
 then `injections` will not reinsert code if `python manage.py indject` is run again.
-However, if the package if removed from the [TOML](https://github.com/toml-lang/toml) file, then `indjection` will delete the block even if `lock` appears in the block header.
+However, if the package if removed from the [TOML](https://github.com/toml-lang/toml) file, then `indjections` will delete the block even if `lock` appears in the block header.
 1. Each package has an installation file located at `indjections/packages`.
-If you create a local version of the file, then that will be used instead of the `indjection` default installer.
+If you create a local version of the file, then that will be used instead of the `indjections` default installer.

 ### What if I don't use pipenv?
 The packages can be defined with _any_ [TOML](https://github.com/toml-lang/toml) file.
 For example, if you use poetry,